tolawho/loggy/README.md

 ```

 Explain:

+* *fire_event*: If false, then the LoggyMessageLogged event will not be fired when a message is written.

 * *channels.event*: The `event` is name of channel do you want.
 Ex `payment`, `audit`
 * *channels.event.log*: The name of log file.